 Importers can also request a refund of the duties paid when they think that the amount of subsidy has been reduced or eliminated.

-- Regulation (EC) No 597/2009 on protection against subsidised imports from non-EU countries
+- Regulation (EU) 2016/1037 on protection against subsidised imports from countries not members of the European Union

 - Commission Notice concerning the reimbursement of anti-dumping duties (2014/C 164/09)